-In this policy, ’we’, ‘us’ and ‘our’ refer to the Field Scope International, for more information about us see Section 11.
+In this policy, ’we’, ‘us’ and ‘our’ refer to the Field Scope International, for more information about the company please see Section 14.

 We might process data about your use of our website (usage data).
 The usage data may include a part of your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the usage data is Google Analytics.
 This usage data may be processed for the purposes of analysing website usage.
 The processing of this data is based on our legitimate interests, which is monitoring and improving our website and services.